Hepatitis A from £49 per dose

 - Course: The course consists of one dose.

 - Boosters: The vaccine protects you for one year.
-If you have another booster after one year, you remain protected for at least 10 years thereafter.
+If you have another booster after 6 -12 months, you won’t need any further boosters for 25 years thereafter.

 - How it is given: An injection in the upper arm.